 He received a BSc in Employment Relations & Human Resource Management from LSE, and an MPhil in Social Anthropological Research and a PhD in Social Anthropology from the University of Cambridge.

-Vito is an anthropologist, development scholar and political analyst with an interdisciplinary orientation spanning two main areas: political economy & ecology, and communication studies.
-His work focuses on higher education, digital technologies, environment & climate change, labour & organisations, socio-economic inequalities, and social and political mobilisation.
+Vito is an anthropologist, development scholar and political analyst with an interdisciplinary orientation spanning two main areas: 1) political economy & ecology, and 2) digitalisation, new media and communication.
+His work focuses on: higher education; digital technologies; political communication; local and regional sustainable development; labour and organisations; socio-economic inequalities; and social and political mobilisation.

 His approach is characterised by a systemic integration of ethnography, macro-level structural analysis, and epistemological & reflexive inquiry, in the tradition of “big ideas” social science and social theory.